reedlevinson/home/activities/activity9/README.md

 ## EASY

-1. On plank, copy the classroom demo code in the `shared` examples directory into a new directory that you can write in:
+1. On plink, copy the classroom demo code in the `shared` examples directory into a new directory that you can write in:

 - [bag8.c](https://github.com/CS50DartmouthFA2025/examples/blob/main/bag8.c)
 - [bag8.h](https://github.com/CS50DartmouthFA2025/examples/blob/main/bag8.h)